Wilfongjt/lb-data/examples/exmpl/db/sql/README.md

 * The system expects to be run over an encrypted connection
 * Woden is the origin
 * LyttleBit is Woden
-* RegisterAPI is the application and user management system API
+* RegisterAPI is the application and actor management system API
 * AdoptionAPI is an application specific API
 * Adopt-a-Drain is an application
+* Adopt-a-Drain uses the RegisterAPI API
-* Adopt-a-Drain uses the RegisterAPI and, AdoptionAPI APIs
+* Adopt-a-Drain uses the AdoptionAPI API
 * Passwords are encrypted before storage
 * Passwords are never passed out of the database system
 * Registered applications have an application specific token called an app-token
+* Actors is a user
-* Users get a temporary JWT token called a user-token
+* Actors get a temporary JWT token called a actor-token
-* User-tokens expire
+* Actor-tokens expire
 * RegisterAPI woden API call does not require a token
 * Wodens do not expire
 * Wodens can be replaced